codebar/pairing-tool/.github/ISSUE_TEMPLATE/documentation.md

 > Describe what is the feature that is related to your documentation request

 ## Request
-> Specify your request about documentation, whether if its to clarify existing docs or to add missing bits
+> Specify your request about documentation:
+>  * Is the feature not documented?
+>  * Is the documentation outdated?
+>  * Is it the documentation unclear?
+>  * Any other kind of request
-> to the docs.
-Feel free to also include any additional context, such as how is it impacting you or how does it
+> Feel free to also include any additional context, such as how is it impacting you or how does it
 > make you feel.
 >  Ex: I feel confused when I read [...]
 >  Ex: I didn't find any information about [...]